thunderrabbit/robnugen-journal-entries/2015/06/13today.md

 Oh, and I put some of our homemade yogurt into a towel, hung it in the fridge, and hope it will make cheese.
 Let's see.

+Oh, and I made a maze for Katerina.

+- -

+Oh the one big thing I can't do yet is type Japanese on the Debian box.
+I looked a the docs a bit and was like, ummmm..

+Hopefully tomorrow I'll use the new old Dell Debian box to make an edit to AB website.
+T added a ticket today, and hopefully it will be an easy fix.